wp-plugins/media-library-assistant/readme.txt

 <h4>Size</h4>

-The `[mla_gallery]` shortcode supports an additional Size value, "icon", which shows a 60x60 pixel thumbnail for image items and an appropriate icon for non-image items such as PDF or text files.
+The `[mla_gallery]` shortcode supports an additional Size value, "icon", which shows a 60x60 or 64x64 pixel thumbnail for image items and an appropriate icon for non-image items such as PDF or text files.

 <h4>Link</h4>